Handles Large Loads

-From a week’s worth of clothes to a hamper full of towels, this washer’s 3.3 cu. ft. capacity can handle almost any sized load with ease.
+This white Kenmore 3.3 cu. ft. top-load washer is designed to help you get through your day fast.
+From a week's worth of clothes to a hamper full of towels, the washer's 3.3 cu. ft. capacity can handle almost any sized load with ease.
+That's a whole lot of laundry at once.

 Smart Cleaning Action